Murder probe launched after tragic death of man attacked in Hebden Bridge

-Police in Hebden Bridge: Murder probe launched after tragic death of man attacked in Hebden Bridge
+Police incident in Hebden Bridge: Murder probe launched after tragic death of man attacked in Calderdale town centre

 and live on Freeview channel 276